Pocztówka z WWA, lato '19

-Pocztówka z WWA, lato '19 is the fourth studio album by Polish rapper Taco Hemingway.
+Pocztówka z WWA, lato '19 is the third studio album by Polish rapper Taco Hemingway.
 It was released on 23 July 2019 by Taco Corp.
 The recordings were made available on the rapper's website and on YouTube.
 The material, recorded in the summer of 2019, was produced by multiple producers.
 The album represents a hip-hop style with pop influences.
 The main theme of the lyrics are stories about Warsaw and life in it.

 The album was well received by music critics.
 The reviewers especially praised the artist for touching upon the political problems of Poles and for the apt descriptions of the surrounding society.
 The album was a great commercial success, recording very high results of streaming services and debuting at number one on the OLiS sales list, spreading in more than 90,000 copies.
 Furthermore, it was the tenth best-selling album of 2019 in Poland.

 As part of the promotion of the release, Hemingway embarked on the Pocztówka z Polski Tour, covering major Polish cities.